whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 The modern-day term for spiritual leader is "social activist."
 Whether they are called "social activists" or "spiritual leaders," they are the ones who show the most bravery, wisdom, and generosity as they bring people together to confront injustice.
 Unfortunately, because spiritual leaders confront the oppression that benefits the wealthy and powerful, selfish authorities commonly attack them and undermine their efforts.

-Authorities around the world have found many ways to attack social activists, the spiritual leaders most willing to confront injustice in their unhealthy culture.
+Authorities around the world have found many ways to attack social activists, the spiritual leaders most willing to confront injustice in their unhealthy nation.

 In the mid-1900s, East German police developed a practice called _Zersetzung_, meaning disintegration or decomposition.
 This police practice drove activists to mentally, emotionally, and socially disintegrate without any explicit use of force.
 The police arranged for various government bureaucracies to lose citizens' forms, take longer than usual to respond to citizens' inquiries or requests, or otherwise seriously frustrate the lives of activists.
 East German police would sabotage people's reputation.
 They fabricated and circulated love letters or evidence of illegal behavior among an activist's friends and family in order to sabotage relationships, and they often succeeded.[xxx-moving things around]